Updated Feb 02, 2026

 Connect to Zapier, Xano, Airtable, Stripe, and more—so your app fits into existing workflows.

-Start free for development and upgrade when you’re ready to launch.
+Start free for development, upgrade at $36/month with unlimited usage.
+No surprise bills from usage-based charges.
 Always confirm current plan details at adalo.com/pricing.

 Additional Resources